addiboy123/Encryptor_Decoder/README.md

 :)

-This repository contains the app, an installation file of the same and the source code.
+This repository contains an installation file and the source code.